-Social Innovation strategy and services will offer services for all industries, but has started with efforts in healthcare and telecommunications.
+This center of excellence will offer services for all industries, but has started with efforts in healthcare and telecommunications.
 Early use case examples illustrate the types of solutions that are possible and the potential benefits they can deliver.

 For example, Hitachi Data Systems Corporation (HDS) connected healthcare offerings are working to get doctors and patients in touch regardless of the situation; patient information is made securely accessible anywhere, on any device.